gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 ---

-Symeon van Donkelaar of [Conestoga Icons](https://www.conestogaicons.com/) has chosen to paint [St. Bartholomew](/the-twelve-believers/st-bartimaeus/).
+Symeon van Donkelaar of [The Conestoga Iconographic Studio](https://www.conestogaicons.com/) has chosen to paint [St.
+Bartholomew](/the-twelve-believers/st-bartimaeus/).
 Symeon is the first iconographer I made contact with, after receiving his newsletter last October, on the Feast of St. Luke, with this call to action:

 > If you've thought about commissioning an icon from Conestoga Icons, please
 > get in touch before the month of October is finished.
 Without such interest
 > being expressed, the studio's door will have to close for the foreseeable
 > future.

 I had been sitting by for a while, reading Orthodox Arts Journal and subscribing to newsletters such as Conestoga's, pondering the possibility of a series of icons of St. Justa, the Canaanite woman.
 When I saw Symeon's message, I was moved to step forward.
-Conestoga has such a distinctive style, evoking Coptic influences yet possessing a decidedly modern—almost playful—aesthetic.
+Conestoga icons have such a distinctive style.
+While participating in the iconographic tradition, they embody a particular vision of the saints that evoke a decidedly modern—almost playful—aesthetic.
 I knew I wanted to work together if possible.

 Symeon and I entered into a wonderful dialogue that contributed directly to the